klaytn/klayspray/terraform/gcp/private-layer1/README.md

 #### Option2. deploy_options

-The `deploy_options` block configures deployment settings for your Klaytn nodes:
+The `deploy_options` block configures deployment settings for your Kaia nodes:

 1. **Installation Mode**:
    - Set `kaia_install_mode` to specify how nodes are installed